rsms/move/web/library.md

 - `concat(list2, list3, ..., listN) → list` — Returns a new array comprised of this array joined with other array(s) and/or value(s).

-- `every(^(value, index, o) → true|false, this=this) → true|false` — Returns true if every element in this array satisfies the provided testing function.
+- `every(^(value, index, o) → true|false, this:this) → true|false` — Returns true if every element in this array satisfies the provided testing function.

-- `filter(^(value, index, o) → true|false, this=this) → list` — Creates a new array with all of the elements of this array for which the provided filtering function returns true.
+- `filter(^(value, index, o) → true|false, this:this) → list` — Creates a new array with all of the elements of this array for which the provided filtering function returns true.

-- `forEach(^(value, index, o))` — Calls a function for each element in the array.
+- `forEach(^(value, index, o), thisObject:null)` — Calls a function for each element in the array.

-- `indexOf(value, startIndex=0) → number` — Returns the first (least) index of an element within the array equal to the specified value, or -1 if none is found.
+- `indexOf(value, startIndex:0) → number` — Returns the first (least) index of an element within the array equal to the specified value, or -1 if none is found.

-- `lastIndexOf(value, startIndex=@length-1) → number` — Returns the last (greatest) index of an element within the array equal to the specified value, or -1 if none is found.
+- `lastIndexOf(value, startIndex:@length-1) → number` — Returns the last (greatest) index of an element within the array equal to the specified value, or -1 if none is found.

-- `join(glueText="") → text` — Joins all elements of an array into text.
+- `join(glueText:"") → text` — Joins all elements of an array into text.

-- `map(^(value, index, o) → value, this=this) → list` — Creates a new array with the results of calling a provided function on every element in this array.
+- `map(^(value, index, o) → value, this:this) → list` — Creates a new array with the results of calling a provided function on every element in this array.

 - `push(value1, ..., value1) → number` — Adds one or more elements to the end of an array and returns the new length of the array.